‘Trusting in God; Growing in Wisdom’

 Every term, pupils complete a ‘cold write’ task which enables teachers to identify any key gaps in pupils’ skills and knowledge.
 This assessment is further informed by the extended pieces of writing completed each half term linked to each class’s vehicle text.

-Writing analysis grids and spelling analysis grids support teachers in their analyses and provide the starting point for how teachers plan to adapt their future teaching for all pupils, and especially the lowest 20% of learners.
+Writing and spelling analysis grids support teachers in their analyses and provide the starting point for how teachers plan to adapt their future teaching for all pupils, including the lowest 20% of learners.

 Formal SPaG tests are completed in KS2 at the end of each year which provides additional information for monitoring pupils’ progress and attainment.

-Pupils’ understanding, engagement and confidence in relation to their writing is also regularly ascertained through pupil voice which gives pupils the opportunity to demonstrate how they have grown in wisdom.
+Pupils’ understanding, engagement and confidence in relation to their writing is also regularly ascertained through pupil voice which gives pupils the opportunity to demonstrate how they have grown in wisdom in relation to their writing.

 Each half term, at the end of each stage of the phonics programme, children complete a phoneme recognition assessment.
 For further information on our Phonics programme, please see our Reading curriculum page: http://www.whitegate.cheshire.sch.uk/page/becoming-readers/26768